Plate tectonics: Driving forces related to mantle dynamics

-For much of the last quarter century, the leading theory of the driving force behind tectonic plate motions envisaged large scale convection currents in the upper mantle, which can be transmitted through the asthenosphere.
-This theory was launched by Arthur Holmes and some forerunners in the 1930s and was immediately recognized as the solution for the acceptance of the theory as originally discussed in the papers of Alfred Wegener in the early years of the century.
+For much of the first quarter of the 20th century, the leading theory of the driving force behind tectonic plate motions envisaged large scale convection currents in the upper mantle, which can be transmitted through the asthenosphere.
+This theory was launched by Arthur Holmes and some forerunners in the 1930s and was immediately recognized as the solution for the acceptance of the theory as originally discussed in the papers of Alfred Wegener in the early years of the 20th century.
 However, despite its acceptance, it was long debated in the scientific community because the leading theory still envisaged a static Earth without moving continents up until the major breakthroughs of the early sixties.

 Two- and three-dimensional imaging of Earth's interior (seismic tomography) shows a varying lateral density distribution throughout the mantle.
 Such density variations can be material (from rock chemistry), mineral (from variations in mineral structures), or thermal (through thermal expansion and contraction from heat energy).
 The manifestation of this varying lateral density is mantle convection from buoyancy forces.

 How mantle convection directly and indirectly relates to plate motion is a matter of ongoing study and discussion in geodynamics.
 Somehow, this energy must be transferred to the lithosphere for tectonic plates to move.
-There are essentially two main types of mechanisms that are thought to exists related to the dynamics of the mantle that influence plate motion which are primary (through the large scale convection cells) or secondary.
+There are essentially two main types of mechanisms that are thought to exist related to the dynamics of the mantle that influence plate motion which are primary (through the large scale convection cells) or secondary.
 The secondary mechanisms view plate motion driven by friction between the convection currents in the asthenosphere and the more rigid overlying lithosphere.
 This is due to the inflow of mantle material related to the downward pull on plates in subduction zones at ocean trenches.
 Slab pull may occur in a geodynamic setting where basal tractions continue to act on the plate as it dives into the mantle (although perhaps to a greater extent acting on both the under and upper side of the slab).
 Furthermore, slabs that are broken off and sink into the mantle can cause viscous mantle forces driving plates through slab suction.

-Lately, the convection theory has been much debated, as modern techniques based on 3D seismic tomography still fail to recognize these predicted large scale convection cells.
-Alternative views have been proposed.